Navigating Deloitte's Interview Questions

 Deloitte is looking for graduates who can make and carry out clear decisions, and who have excellent planning and organisational skills.
 Your interviewers will likely bombard you with follow-up questions that challenge your opinions – they’ll play Devil’s advocate to ensure you have considered things from every angle.

-You could suggest, for example, that you would identify a number of growth areas for Deloitte in the technology sector.
-By citing Deloitte’s “Tech Trends 2015 Report – The Fusion of Business and IT”, you can tie your thoughts in line with some of Deloitte's published market research.
+You could suggest, for example, that you would identify a number of growth areas for Deloitte in the technology sector, based on some of their published market research.
 Still, if you plan on giving an example like this, you also have to consider the potential impact of your decisions on Deloitte’s other service lines and their markets beyond Singapore, as well as the long term impact your decisions may have on the business.

 Don’t say: “I would make wholesale changes to X business area and focus only on one or two markets alone.”
 Remember to think about how your actions here could impact the rest of the business!
 It’s easy to fall into the trap of focusing only on what you are interested in, rather than the best interests of Deloitte as an international business.